dave-woods/yt-search-play/README.md

 If cached results are displayed, pressing **Alt+0** will empty the cache and reload fresh results.

 To display just a particular channel's videos, you can use the "@" symbol before the channel's name to find their most recent uploads.
 For example, typing `@drawfee` will bring up the most recent videos from [Drawfee Show](https://www.youtube.com/c/drawfee).

+If using the experimental `puppets` branch, you can use **Shift + Enter** to select multiple videos, and then pressing **Alt+3** will send a signal to YouTube to add those videos to the account's Watch Later playlist, or to remove them if they are already present in that playlist.
+In order for this to work you *must* place a file named `cookies.json` inside the `ppt` directory, which is generated in the same way as the `cookies.txt` file below, but using the JSON format instead of the Netscape format.

 #### Accessing subscription feed or Watch Later playlist